hacklabmikkeli/hacklabmikkeli.github.io/_posts/2016-01-15-industrial-hackathon-at-kuortti.markdown

 date: '2016-01-15 19:45:00'
 ---

-Most likely the first hackathon of 2016 in region of Southern Savo began today 16:00 Kuortti.
+Most likely the first hackathon of 2016 in region of Southern Savo began today 16:00 at Kuortti.
 This time it was [Industrial Hackathon](http://www.industrialhackathon.fi/) with aim to improve processes of two local companies.
 These two hosting companies are [Pelaser](http://www.pelaser.fi/) [Plastep](http://www.plastep.fi/).
 Pelaser works with processing steel plates and sheet metal parts.
 Plastep is a plastic production company.

 ![alt](/public/images/kuortti-1.jpg)